-BT Comparable PBT Accommodation PBT Administration Guidelines A4b Braille Note-taker Braille Note-taker Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have braille note-taker selected.
-During Testing: A student who is blind or has a visual impairment may use an electronic braille note- taker.
+BT Comparable ccommodation PBT Accommodation PBT Administration Guidelines A4b Braille Note-taker Braille Note-taker Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have braille note-taker selected.
+During Testing: A student who is blind or has a visual impairment may use an electronic braille note-taker.
 The grammar checker, internet, and stored file functionalities must be turned off.
 For students using braille forms, Test Administrator directions for filling in a circle, making marks, and erasing do not apply.
 Students should number their responses to be sure that their answers can be transcribed accurately into a scorable test booklet or answer document.
 After Testing: Student responses generated using an electronic braille note-taker must be transcribed verbatim by a Test Administrator into the student's standard student booklet.
 Only transcribed responses will be scored.
 Responses must be transcribed by a teacher of the visually impaired or a Test Administrator supervised by a teacher of the visually impaired.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
 Test Administrators are responsible for collecting all nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
 A4c Braille Writer Braille Writer Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have braille writer selected.
 During Testing: A student who is blind or has a visual impairment may use a braille writer.
 For DC CAPE assessments, grammar checker, internet, and stored file functionalities must be turned off.
 For students using braille forms, Test Administrator directions for filling in a circle, making marks, and erasing do not apply.
 Students should number their responses to be sure that their answers can be transcribed accurately into a scorable test booklet or answer document.

-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines A4d Calculation Device Calculation Device After Testing: Student responses generated using an electronic braille notetaker must be transcribed verbatim by a Test Administrator into the student's standard test booklet or answer document.
+CBT Comparable Accommodation PBT Accom PBT Administration Guidelines A4d Calcu (on Calculation Math • Calculation Device (on Calculator Sections of Mathematics Assessments) After Testing: Student responses generated using an electronic braille notetaker must be transcribed verbatim by a Test Administrator into the student's standard test booklet or answer document.
 Only transcribed responses will be scored.
 Responses must be transcribed either by a teacher of the visually impaired or a Test Administrator supervised by a teacher of the visually impaired.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
 Test Administrators are responsible for collecting all noncorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
-Before Testing: (on Calculator Sections of Mathematics Assessments) (on Calculator Sections of Mathematics Assessments) Materials: Allowable calculators on calculator sections:
+Before Testing: Materials: Allowable calculators on calculator sections: Grades 3-7: Four-function with square root and percentage functions.
+Grade 8: Scientific calculators (Student may also bring a four-function with square root and percentage functions in addition to a grade-level calculator.)
+High School: Graphing calculators with functionalities consistent with TI-84 or similar models (Student may also bring a scientific calculator or a four-function with square root and percentage functions).
+During Testing: A student uses a specific calculation with square root and percentage functions).